Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Best for: weekend trips, first-time visitors, walkability

-Vibe: central city energy without feeling chaotic
+Vibe: central city energy without chaos

 Close to: restaurants, shopping streets, easy waterfront walks